SunnerLi/Hurry/Readme.md

 ## Idea about Hurry

 In Taiwan, 2015 is said to be the year that IOT would explore.
 This project is a simple application about IOT.
 This project is an open source project.
-We hope the people who interested in this topic can help us revise this system, and make it beter and better!
+We hope the people who interested in this topic can help us revise this system, and make it beter and better!</br>

 ## location

 you can just apply this system in Kaohsiung(in Taiwan).
-Maybe you can add other places you want.
+Maybe you can add other places you want.</br>

 ## How To

 This project use BeagleBone-Black as the microprocessor of the smart-band.
 Two LED light to show the status of the band.
 The band also have bluetooth dongle to pass the data that the APP would receive.
-On the other hand, the APP would detect where you are and show you the way after smart-phone accept the bluetooth signal.
+On the other hand, the APP would detect where you are and show you the way after smart-phone accept the bluetooth signal.</br>

 ## Type of toilet
 ```
 *  KFC, Mcdonald